General Tax Bill Information

 General Information Regarding All Tax Bills

-If a payment is late, interest accrues at the rate of 1.5% per month, from the due date.
-On August 2, 2017, there will be a late charge (interest) of 3% of the tax outstanding or a minimum of $2 interest whichever is greater.
+If a payment is late, interest accrues at the rate of 1.5% per month, 18% per annum from the due date.
+On August 2, 2023, there will be a late charge (interest) of 3% of the tax.
 This interest charge has been set by state law.
 When a delinquent tax bill is turned over for collection, interest, costs and fees will continue to accrue until paid in full.

 If you escrow money each month with your lender to pay your taxes and you receive a real estate tax bill, please forward the bill to your bank immediately.
 If you no longer escrow your taxes and you did not receive a bill, please call us immediately at 860-669-9067.